keu/docs/astro/hipaa-compliance.md

 - Encrypt data at rest in control and data plane.
 - Monitor control and data planes for but not limited to unauthorized access, malicious activity, intrusions and threats at runtime, and unauthorized configuration changes.
 - Deprovision compute and data resources when they are no longer required for task execution, so that the cloud provider can permanently remove the compute and data resources.
-- Execute data plane cluster deletion when instructed by customer, so that the cloud provider can permanently remove the compute and data resources.
+- Execute data plane cluster deletion when instructed by the customer, so that the cloud provider can permanently remove the compute and data resources.

 ### Customer obligations